Categories

 Prepped examples of shielded and unshielded cable

-Shielded and unshielded multiconductor cables are implemented in applications that require multiple conductors.
-They are utilized as conductors in new wire installations and as replacement cables when performing maintenance.
+Shielded and unshielded multiconductor cables are implemented in applications that require multiple conductors, often where protection from electromagnetic interference (EMI) is required.
+They are utilized in new wire installations and as replacement cables when performing maintenance.
 How do you know if it's time to replace them?
 The biggest indicator that it is time to replace your multiconductor cables would be external damage.
 Is the insulation faded, chipped, or burnt?
 Is there cracked insulation?
 If so, it is time to install a new multiconductor cable.
 All you need is the proper tools as well as the proper terminals and connectors.

 Where would you use shielded multiconductor cable?

-Shielded multiconductor cable is ideal for situations where electromagnetic interference is an issue.
-They are built to nullify EMI and transmit your signal unimpeded.
+Shielded multiconductor cable is ideal for situations where electromagnetic interference (EMI) is an issue.
+They are built to protect against EMI and transmit signals unimpeded.
 They are a solid choice where a durable, yet flexible cable is needed to handle a tough environment.
-Not all shielded cables are flexible which is no benefit when you need to run that cable through trays or across a facility where there are turns and bends.
-So, you would use Pacer shielded multiconductor cable in situations that call for durability, flexibility, and resistance to electromagnetic interference.
+Pacer's shielded multiconductor cables are flexible which is extremely beneficial for applications where cables are run through trays or across facilities where there are turns, bends, and exposure to vibration.
+So, you would use Pacer shielded multiconductor cable in situations that call for durability, flexibility, longevity, and resistance to electromagnetic interference (EMI).

 "They are a solid choice for industrial or electronic facilities where a durable, yet flexible cable is needed to handle a tough environment."